yorickeu/course-dbt/week2_README.md

 ```

 ### 2. What are good indicators of a user who will likely purchase again?
-What about indicators of users who are likely NOT to purchase again?
-If you had more data, what features would you want to look into to answer this question?

 #### Answer
 User likely to buy again could have many indicators:
 - They are already repeat customers with multiple orders.
+- Website behaviour, did they vistit a certain products multiple times already?
+- Do they search for Greenery, a specific species or even plant size?
+The more specific their search is, the more likely they are in the market to buy.
-- The source of their vistit is direct to the website.
-If they came via an advertisement or price comparison website (i.e. Google Shopping) then we know their brand retention is lower and they are more likely to be price shoppers.
+- Is they way they visit direct to the Greenery website? (i.e. typing in the url directly) If they came via an advertisement or price comparison website (i.e. Google Shopping) then we know their brand retention is lower and they are more likely to be price shoppers.
-- Demographics: male/female, homeowner/renter, income bracket, payment method, location (welthy/poor neighborhood), external bought buying behavior, etc.
+- Demographics: male/female, homeowner/renter, income bracket, payment method, location (wealthy/poor neighborhood), external buying behavior (from data broker), etc.

 ### 3. Create a marts folder, so we can organize our models.
 Within each marts folder, create intermediate models and dimension/fact models.
-With the following subfolders for business units:
-- Product -- required
-- Core -- optional
-- Marketing -- optional

 #### Answer
 See Github: https://github.com/yorickeu/course-dbt/tree/main/greenery/models